The Atlas Mountains Trip

 This was on my friend John’s to-do list, and I’m so glad he suggested it.
 This is just what I needed after the city.

-Our driver Omar picked us up from our hotel and we made our way out of the city towards the Atlas mountains.
+Our driver Omar picked us up from our hotel, The Riad Villa Wenge TripAdvisor was a great place to stay.
+And we made our way out of the city towards the Atlas mountains.
 Of course, as this was a new place there were lots to see out the window as we drove along.
 We were in a Toyota land cruiser.
 This, we found out later was very necessary the some of the roads we were on!

 Our first stop was to be a traditional Berber market.
 Not a tourist market, this was one for the benefit of the locals and we could see that as soon we had arrived.
 This was a traditional weekly market where locals could buy food clothing and almost everything you could imagine.
 There were people sharpening knives, butchers, some chap was shooing a donkey.
 Which reminds me of a joke that can’t be repeated here.
 If you ever meet me ask me about my horseshoeing joke!